 instance of the

-used as a security precaution, to prevent a user specified in an
+is used as a security precaution, to prevent a user specified

 Any long option that may be given on the command line when

-To get the list of available options for a program, run it with
+well.
+To get the list of available options for a program, run

 The syntax for specifying options in an option file is similar